akb567/My-Small-Introduction/README.md

-- 👋 Hi, I’m Ashish Kumar Bijalwan
+- 👋 Hi, I’m Ashish
 - 👀 I’m interested in learning new technology and improve previous technology
 - 🌱 I’m currently learning machine learning in python
-- 💞️ I’m looking to collaborate on a big vompany
+- 💞️ I’m looking to collaborate on a big Company
-- 📫 How to reach me from my email address ashishkumarbijalwan567@gmail.com
+- 📫 You can reach me by email me on ashishkumarbijalwan567@gmail.com